Ethical practices with employees

 Goal: Train 100% of new managers in Adhere, Comply and Act training programs in their first year of employment

 Respect for human rights is at the heart of our DNA.

 Our Principles of Conduct and Action make explicit reference to the relevant International Labor Organization (ILO) conventions, the Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the OECD Anti-Bribery Convention and the International Bill of Human Rights.
 We have been a signatory to the UN Global Compact since 2003 and are committed to the UN Guiding Principles on Business and Human Rights.

-Through the Principles of Conduct and Action, we are committed to respecting employees' freedom of association and the right to organize, to working towards diversity and against forced labor, child labor, discrimination and harassment.
+Through the Principles of Conduct and Action, in particular Respect for other, Respect for the Law and Employee rights, we are committed to respecting employees' freedom of association and the right to organize, to working towards diversity and against forced labor, child labor, discrimination, and harassment.

 WITH A DEMANDING COMPLIANCE PROGRAM